department-of-veterans-affairs/developer-portal/docs/guides/css.md

 #### `uswds` in `formation`

 [`uswds`](https://github.com/uswds/uswds), the `npm` package for the [US Web Design System](https://designsystem.digital.gov/), is a direct dependency of `formation`, and `formation` exports some parts of `uswds` as part of its library.
 As a result, we use some USWDS styles on the developer portal.
 Most, if not all, of these styles are documented in the [VADS component docs](https://design.va.gov/components).
-We should only use USWDS styles that are exported and documented by USWDS.
+We should only use USWDS styles that are exported and documented by VADS.

 The following list documents all of the USWDS classes we currently use.